 What is the difference between custom product options and WooCommerce variations?

 WooCommerce already has a built-in mechanism for adding extra options to your products.
 You can use this by changing the product type from Simple to Variable in WooCommerce.
-A classic example is selling shoes: you can offer visitors various colors (e.g. brown or black) and different shoe sizes.
+A classic example is selling shoes: You can offer visitors various colors (e.g. brown or black) and different shoe sizes.
 You can do this by creating a variable product in WooCommerce and adding variations for each combination of options you want to offer.

 The problem is that WooCommerce variations are too limited in terms of features.
 Variations are meant to select a different version of the same product (for example a “large” size or a “small” size), but they are not meant to offer extensive features for personalized products.